 When this command is executed, the command runcurry compiles the program and evaluates the expression main.
-Since the compilation might take some time in more complex scripts, in the script file, e.g., in the second line.
+Since the compilation might take some time in more complex scripts, one can also save the result of the compilation in a binary file.
+To obtain this behavior, one has to insert the line in the script file, e.g., in the second line.
 With this option, a binary of the compiled program is saved (in the same directory as the script).
 Now, when the same script is executed the next time, the stored binary file is executed (provided that it is still newer than the script file itself, otherwise it will be recompiled).
 This feature combines easy scripting with Curry together with fast execution.